U.S. Supreme Court limits reach of federal computer fraud law | Law-Order

 The justices agreed that Van Buren could not be convicted for misusing the database to perform the investigation because the information had been available to him as part of his job.
 Van Buren was charged after a 2015 FBI sting operation.
 "This provision covers those who obtain information from particular areas in the computer - such as files, folders or databases - to which their computer access does not extend.
 It does not cover those who, like Van Buren, have improper motives for obtaining information that is otherwise available to them," Barrett wrote in the ruling.

-Three of the court's six conservative justices, Clarence Thomas, John Roberts and Samuel Alito, dissented from the decision.
+Three of the court's conservative justices, Clarence Thomas, John Roberts and Samuel Alito, dissented from the ruling.
 The dispute centered on a 1986 U.S. law meant to target hacking and related computer crimes.
 The law prohibits accessing a computer without authorization and also exceeding authorized access.

 At issue was whether a person with authority to access a computer can be guilty of fraud for then misusing it.
 Van Buren had argued that the law targets only those with no right whatsoever to access the computer, whereas he was entitled to use the law enforcement database, even if it was for an inappropriate reason.
 The U.S. Justice Department, in defending the conviction, argued that the law "aims directly at 'insider' conduct" like Van Buren's "forbidden use of his law enforcement credentials."